Dynamical Modeling of CXOGBS J175553.2-281633: A 10 Hour Long Orbital Period Cataclysmic Variable: Light Curve Modeling

 \section{Light Curve Modeling}

 We proceed to model the optical light curve of CX137 using {\tt XRbinary}\footnote{A full description of {\tt XRbinary} can be found at \url{http://www.as.utexas.edu/~elr/Robinson/XRbinary.pdf}}, a light curve synthesis code developed by E.L.
 Robinson.
 This code assumes a binary system composed of a compact primary and a co-rotating secondary star that fills its Roche Lobe and is transferring mass via an accretion disk.
 The code models the tidal distortion of the secondary (responsible for the ellipsoidal modulations), and accounts for irradiation of the surface of the secondary from the bright accretion disk.
 The accretion disk is assumed to be optically thick and to emit as a multi-temperature blackbody.
 The disk's temperature profile as a function of radius is given by an equation of the form $T^4 \propto R^{-3} \left(1 - (R_{\rm in} / R)^{0.5} \right)$, where $R_{\rm in}$ is the inner disk radius.
-The precise inner radius of the disk has a negligible effect in the output light curve.
 In order to account for the observed symmetries in the light curve, we model the photometry of CX137 with three different models: (i) a model with a Roche Lobe filling secondary and an accretion disk that is allowed to vary in luminosity and eccentricity, (ii) a similar model, but with a circular accretion disk where the temperature of the edge of the disk can have a hot and a cool side, and (iii) a model with a circular accretion disk and an edge of uniform temperature, but with two spots on the surface of the secondary.
 For all models we fit the light curve using the {\tt emcee} MCMC sampler \citep{Foreman13}.

 The relevant parameters of the model are: the inclination of the system $i$; an orbital phase shift of the photometric $T_0$ with respect to the spectroscopic $T_0$, $\phi$; the temperature of the secondary star $T_2$; the temperature of the edge of the accretion disk $T_E$; the mass ratio \mbox{$q = M_2 / M_1$}; the argument of periastron of the disk $\omega_D$; the outer disk radius $R_D$; the disk luminosity $L_D$; the height of the accretion disk $H_D$; the eccentricity of the accretion disk $e_D$; the temperature ratio between the hot and cool sides of the disk edge $T_h$; the width of the hot side of the disk edge $W_h$; the location of the center of the hot edge of the disk $\theta_h$; the polar coordinates of the first and second spot on the surface of the secondary $\phi_{S1}$, $\theta_{S1}$, $\phi_{S2}$, and $\theta_{S2}$, respectively; the temperature ratio between the spots' temperature and the secondary temperature $T_{S1}$, and $T_{S2}$ respectively, and the size of the spots $R_{S1}$, and $R_{S2}$.
 Only the relevant parameters are included in each of the three versions of the models described in the following section.